merovex-press/stranded-series/README.md

 * [KEY LOCATIONS](#key-locations)
 * [LICENSE](#license)

-## GENRE
+## FRANCHISE

 STRANDED is a "one-small-fib" science-fiction novella series that mixes elements of Steampunk with faster-than-light travel and tinged with [Romanticism](http://tvtropes.org/pmwiki/pmwiki.php/Main/RomanticismVersusEnlightenment).

-The average read-time for an episode is 90-120 minutes (21-29,000 words).
+[Romanticist-themed science fiction might portray the future as an unpleasant [Crapsack World](https://tvtropes.org/pmwiki/pmwiki.php/Main/CrapsackWorld), with high technology but low social quality, full of depression, dehumanization and alienation (e.g. everything Cyberpunk) with the happy souls being those who escaped to the countryside, if possible]

+### Character

+Short summary of the central character

+### Conflict

+Short summary of the central conflict

+### Theme

+What is the philosophical question explored in this series

 The one word for this series is regret.

-[Romanticist-themed science fiction might portray the future as an unpleasant [Crapsack World](https://tvtropes.org/pmwiki/pmwiki.php/Main/CrapsackWorld), with high technology but low social quality, full of depression, dehumanization and alienation (e.g. everything Cyberpunk) with the happy souls being those who escaped to the countryside, if possible]
+### Pattern

+The average read-time for an episode in this series is 120 minutes @ 220wpm ± 10% (26,500±2,500 words or 80±8 pages ).

 ### Key Tropes